ezhil020/ezhil020/README.md

 ### 👋 Hi, I'm Ezhilvendan

-I'm a software developer passionate about building **intelligent, agentic systems** that go beyond simple automation — coordinating multiple AI agents to solve real workflow problems end to end.

-My experience spans **conversational AI platforms, multi-agent orchestration with LangGraph, and full stack product engineering**, with hands-on work integrating speech, language, and recommendation models into production-style pipelines.

-I enjoy taking a product from a rough idea to a working system — designing the architecture, wiring up the AI layer, and shipping a clean, usable interface around it.

-> *"Good agents don't replace engineering — they extend what one engineer can build."*
+I'm a software developer who likes building things end to end — from the database schema and API up to the interface someone actually clicks on.
+I care about the full picture: clean architecture, smooth user experience, and systems that hold up under real use, not just in a demo.

+Recently a lot of my work has pulled me toward **AI-agent systems** — teaching multiple agents to coordinate on a task instead of relying on one big model to do everything.
+It's an extension of the same instinct that drew me to full stack development in the first place: taking something complex and turning it into a system that actually works.

+Outside of that, I'm just someone who enjoys the process — sketching an idea, building it, breaking it, and making it better.

 </td>
 <td width="38%" valign="top">